-Pin-selectable peripheral outputs (e.g., OC, UART transmit) will take priority over general purpose digital functions on a pin, such as EPMP and port I/O. Specialized digital outputs (e.g., USB on USB-enabled devices) will take priority over PPS outputs on the same pin.
+Pin-selectable peripheral outputs (e.g., output compare, UART transmit) will take priority over general purpose digital functions on a pin, such as EPMP and port I/O. Specialized digital outputs will take priority over PPS outputs on the same pin.
 The pin diagrams list peripheral outputs in the order of priority.
 Refer to them for priority concerns on a particular pin.

-Unlike PIC24F devices with fixed peripherals, pin-selectable peripheral inputs will never take ownership of a pin.
+Unlike PIC24F devices with fixed peripherals, pinselectable peripheral inputs will never take ownership of a pin.
 The pin's output buffer will be controlled by the TRISx setting or by a fixed peripheral on the pin.
 If the pin is configured in Digital mode, then the PPS input will operate correctly.
 If an analog function is enabled on the pin, the PPS input will be disabled.